craig-davis/craig-davis.github.io/_posts/2020-01-14-Jeep-XJ-Boostwerks-Comp-Mount-Hidden-Winch-Installation.markdown

 [![Jeep XJ Winch](/img/posts/xj-hidden-winch/small/fairlead-lines.jpg)](/img/posts/xj-hidden-winch/fairlead-lines.jpg)

-With the cuts made, it's time to clean up the edges with a file or [deburring tool](deburring-tool) and then painting.
+With the cuts made, it was time to clean up the edges with a file and [deburring tool](deburring-tool) and then painting.
 These areas are completely hidden, and so I used [POR15][por15].

 During final fitting of the bumper, I did find that I had to shave down the plastic inner fairlead to make some clearance for the bumper.
 I took about &#8539;inch off of the back of it.
 The plastic material works well with woodworking tools and a simple block plane made it thinner and sandpaper set flat on my workbench made it flat.